 No one will ever make us see a truth that we haven’t already recognized within ourselves; no spiritual teacher will ever open our eyes unless we’ve already opened them ourselves.
 All a teacher will ever do is reflect our own knowledge back to us.
-You already have your own wisdom within you; this is why all of us see different truths and receive different information from the same texts or books that we read – because it depends on our inner self.
 Of course, a good teacher, speaking from kindness, wisdom and empathy, will certainly make a big difference because they will help you to initiate your own awareness and wisdom, and help you to remember who you already are and what you already know within you.
 But regardless of how amazing and knowledgeable the teacher is, it wouldn’t matter unless you truly understand that it will be coming from you.

 At its essence, spirituality is an expansion of perceptions.
 It isn’t a new age meme on Instagram, it isn’t a quick scroll, it isn’t a Youtube video – it is a way of walking through life, tall within with open eyes.
 The same is true for political issues; we can’t expect that all we need to know will be delivered to us on a mainstream media.
 Sometimes we need to dig in further and research things on our own, using our own discernment and inner wisdom.